(a len' droe nate)

 - tell your doctor if you are pregnant or are breast-feeding.
 Also tell your doctor if you plan to become pregnant at any time in the future, because alendronate may remain in your body for years after you stop taking it.
 Call your doctor if you become pregnant during or after your treatment.

-- you should know that alendronate may cause serious problems with your jaw, especially if you have dental surgery or treatment while you are taking the medication.
-A dentist should examine your teeth and perform any needed treatments before you start to take alendronate.
+- you should know that alendronate may cause osteonecrosis of the jaw (ONJ, a serious condition of the jaw bone), especially if you have dental surgery or treatment while you are taking the medication.
+A dentist should examine your teeth and perform any needed treatments, including cleaning or fixing ill-fitted dentures, before you start to take alendronate.
 Be sure to brush your teeth and clean your mouth properly while you are taking alendronate.
 Talk to your doctor before having any dental treatments while you are taking this medication.

 - you should know that alendronate may cause severe bone, muscle, or joint pain.
 You may begin to feel this pain within days, months, or years after you first take alendronate.
 Although this type of pain may begin after you have taken alendronate for some time, it is important for you and your doctor to realize that it may be caused by alendronate.
 Call your doctor right away if you experience severe pain at any time during your treatment with alendronate.
 Your doctor may tell you to stop taking alendronate and your pain may go away after you stop taking the medication.